View Document Text

 Retirement Planning

-an invoice and fees are due upon receipt.
-If, upon completion of FVIM’s retirement planning services the
+will receive an invoice and fees are due upon receipt.
+If, upon completion of FVIM’s retirement planning

-client chooses to hire FVIM for ongoing investment management services, FVIM may waive the retirement
+services the client chooses to hire FVIM for ongoing investment management services, FVIM may, at its

 6 | P a g e